scipopt/gcg/doc/resources/devs/howtoadd/own-detector.md

 # Fundamental Callback Methods of a Detector {#DEC_FUNDAMENTALCALLBACKS}

 The fundamental callback methods of the plug-ins are the ones that have to be implemented in order to obtain an operational algorithm.
-Detector plug-ins have only one fundamental callback method, namely the DETECTSTRUCTURE method.
+Detector plug-ins have three main functions:
+ * Propagating (assigning variables/constraints to block or master),
+ * Finishing (given a partialdec (incomplete decomposition), find finished partialdecs) and
+ * Postprocessing (postprocess a given finished partialdec to find a different yet promising one).
-This method has to be implemented for every detector; the other callback methods are optional.
+At least one of the following methods has to be implemented for every detector; the other callback methods are optional.

 Additional documentation to the callback methods, in particular to their input parameters, can be found in type_detector.h.

+## DEC_DECL_PROPAGATEPARTIALDEC
+## DEC_DECL_FINISHPARTIALDEC
-## DETECTSTRUCTURE
+## DEC_DECL_POSTPROCESSPARTIALDEC

-The DETECTSTRUCTURE callback is called during the detection loop and should perform the actual detection.
-It should inspect the problem instance at hand and deduct some structure from the constraint matrix.
-It needs to store the structure information in ??? and needs to allocate the array where to store the information.

-Typical methods called by a detector are, for example, SCIPgetVars(), SCIPGetConss(), DECcreateDecompFromMasterconss(), etc. .

 # Additional Callback Methods of a Detector {#DEC_ADDITIONALCALLBACKS}